-With the opening of Argyle International Airport just outside of Kingstown, there is now direct service from Miami, New York, Toronto and many Caribbean countries.
-There are also smaller airports on Bequia, Canouan, Mustique and Union Island handling domestic and Caribbean flights.
+With the opening of Argyle International Airport just outside of Kingstown, there is no direct service from Miami, New York, Toronto, and many Caribbean countries.
+There are also smaller airports on Bequia, Canouan, Mustique, and Union Island handling domestic and Caribbean flights.
 On St. Vincent and the bigger islands taxi service is available.
 Private mini-vans serve as a bus line on St Vincent.
 Bequia and St. Vincent have a ferry service between them and there are water taxis making jumps from island to island.
 Cars are also for rent.

 Things to Do in St. Vincent and the Grenadines (aside from scuba diving)